sarahz916/step/README.md

 # Google Student Training in Engineering Program

-This repo contains Sarah Zou's portfolio and STEP projects
+This repo contains Sarah Zou's portfolio and STEP projects from Summer 2020.